Quantum Tech Insider

 Quantum Key Distribution: Unhackable Communication

 Beyond post-quantum algorithms, there's an even more ambitious approach: Quantum Key Distribution (QKD).
-This technique uses the principles of quantum mechanics to create encryption keys that are fundamentally impossible to intercept without detection.
+This technique uses quantum mechanics to create encryption keys that are fundamentally impossible to intercept without detection.

 Here's how it works: two parties share encryption keys encoded in quantum states (typically photons).
-Any attempt to eavesdrop on these photons changes their quantum state, immediately alerting both parties to the intrusion.
+Any attempt to eavesdrop changes the quantum state of the photons.
+This immediately alerts both parties to the intrusion.
 It's not just mathematically hard to break — it's physically impossible under the laws of quantum physics.

-China has been a leader in QKD deployment, operating a 2,000-kilometer quantum communication backbone between Beijing and Shanghai and launching the Micius satellite for space-based quantum key distribution.
+China has been a leader in QKD deployment.
+According to published research, the country operates a 2,000-kilometer quantum communication backbone between Beijing and Shanghai.
+It also launched the Micius satellite for space-based quantum key distribution.
 In Europe, the EuroQCI initiative aims to build a continent-wide quantum communication infrastructure by 2027.

 The limitation?
 QKD requires specialized hardware (quantum repeaters, fiber optic lines, or satellite links), making it expensive and impractical for consumer use — at least for now.
 But for high-value targets like government communications, financial networks, and critical infrastructure, the investment is increasingly justified.